tornado4444/ROTATE_TRIANGLE_CONSOLE/README.md

 A basic 3D rotation (also called an elementary rotation) is a rotation around one of the axes of the coordinate system.
 So this means that you have three coordinates (x, y, z)... in principle, it sounds logical, since we are talking about 3D.
 ![image](https://github.com/tornado4444/ROTATE_TRIANGLE_CONSOLE/blob/main/CONSOLE_TRIANGLE/x64/Debug/CONSOLE_TRIANGLE.tlog/formula_2.png)

+You can find out more about other 3D rotation formulas in Wikipedia, here is the link: